Mocha-Downloader/mocha-downloader/DESIGN.md

 # Design

-This document aims to explain the design choices and philosophy of the mocha downloader.
-The goal of this is to help contributors align their effort to be more inlined with our philosophy.
+The purpose of this document is to help contributors align their effort to be more inlined with our philosophy and to distinguish intentional designs from design flaws.

 ## Core values